kartva/Librarian/docs/faqs.md

 ### Q: Can Librarian be used for non-Illumina sequencing technologies?

 A: Librarian is specifically for Illumina samples.
-Other sequencing technologies have very different library types.
+The composition biases which librarian uses won't work with data generated on other platforms.